Probation Information

 Probation officers assess the needs of the defendant and monitor the compliance of their terms of probation, as determined by the court.
 Conditions of probation can include paying restitution, alcohol and mental health assessments, counseling and community service.
 Defendants are assigned to a probation officer who will supervise the conditions of their probation and provide assistance in complying with those conditions.
 The standard rules of probation are provided for your convenience, but you are urged to remember that these are the standard conditions and the judge may impose additional conditions.

-General Rules of Probation
+Standard Terms of Probation

-- Probationer shall not violate any federal, state or local law which carries a possible jail sentence upon conviction.
+1. Probationer shall not violate any federal, state or local law which carries a possible jail sentence upon conviction.
+Probationer must notify the Probation Department of any contact with law enforcement immediately.

 Defendants on probation are required to meet with their probation officer on the assigned date and time.
 Failure to report may result in a violation of probation.